Prodigal (musical): Synopsis

 As the OVERTURE fades, we meet Luke Flannery and his family; father Harry, mother Celia and brother Kane, who live in Eden, Australia ((PICTURE POSTCARD PLACE).
 Luke is 18 and about to join the Flannery fishing business, but isn't so sure that he wants to spend another eighteen years playing (HAPPY FAMILIES).
 Harry gives him a car for his birthday, to use for business (much to Kane's disgust).
 Luke announces he has been offered a place at Sydney University, and wants to go.
 Celia tries to keep the mood light (PICTURE POSTCARD PLACE - REPRISE).
 Against Harry's wishes, Luke runs away to Sydney (RUN WITH THE TIDE).

 He moves into a warehouse apartment with Maddy, a performance artist, who encourages him to shift his perspective and see the world with BRAND NEW EYES0.
 They quickly become best friends, but when Maddy tells Luke she loves him, he is forced to introduce his boyfriend from University, Zach.
 A few weeks later, Zach moves into the apartment, and the three get better acquainted sharing childhood memories (WHEN I WAS A KID).
-Luke realizes he has shut his fancily out of his life, so calls home to tell his parents his news, who don't react as he hoped (MY BOY).
+Luke realizes he has shut his family out of his life, so calls home to tell his parents his news, who don't react as he hoped (MY BOY).
 Luke responds by going out, experimenting with drugs, letting all responsibility slide (OUT OF MYSELF).
 Maddy throws him out after one late night party too many, and eventually Zach dumps him too (SET ME FREE).
 Luke decides to return home and mend the bridges he burned (EPIPHANY).